Professional wrestling strikes: Low blow

 A direct shot to the groin of an opponent; otherwise known as a groin attack, utilized by heel wrestlers such as Ric Flair and Jerry Lawler.
 It is an offense punishable by disqualification.
 This illegal attack is mainly used by heel superstars or valets to gain the upper hand on their male opponents.
 Although kicking an opponent in the groin is the most obvious method, the most popular version sees an attacking wrestler drop to their knees and raise their arm up between the opponent's legs, striking the groin with the inside of their elbow-joint.
 Shinsuke Nakamura, Seth Rollins, Toru Yano and Daniel Bryan are other wrestlers who use the move.

 Veteran wrestler Dustin Rhodes uses a unique version of this move as a finisher called Shattered Dreams.
 He begins by placing the dazed opponent into the corner, straddling both their legs across the middle ropes and seating them onto the second turnbuckle.
 The opponent often places both arms on the tope rope and their back against the top turnbuckle as they remain seated trying to recover as Dustin moves away from them to create space.
 He then charges forward to kick the second turnbuckle upward and into the opponent's groin causing damage.
 He often used this move when the referee was distracted or knocked out.
 In other cases, an obvious loophole by the very nature of the move would allow it to be exploited as it Dustin doesn't kick the opponent in the groin directly thus avoiding a DQ loss.

 Foreign objects

 Many items are used as weapons in professional wrestling.
 Some of the more common weapons used include chairs, guitars, folding tables, lifting belts, title belts, "kendo sticks", trash cans and bells.
 While picking up the upper half of the ring steps for use as a weapon is illegal, slamming an opponent into the ring steps is not considered illegal, though it is frowned upon.

 Asian/ Poison mist

 The illegal maneuver of spitting a colored liquid into the face of an opponent in professional wrestling.
 After doing so, the opponent will (in storyline) be blinded and experience intense stinging in the eyes.
 Asian mist can come in almost any color, but the most common one used is green.
-This was invented by The Great Kabuki and popularized by The Great Muta, Tajiri, Bushi and El Desperado.
+This was invented by The Great Kabuki and popularized by The Great Muta, Tajiri, and Bushi.